Achievable logoAchievable logo

 Securities Exchange Act of 1934

 The Securities Exchange Act of 1934 also regulates insiders (affiliates), which we first learned about in the primary market chapter.
 An insider is an officer, director, or 10% shareholder of a publicly traded company.
-Insiders are prohibited from selling their company stock short and from collecting a short swing profit.
+Insiders are prohibited from selling their company stock short and from keeping a short swing profit.

 Suitability statements are also required when soliciting a penny stock purchase.
 A solicitation occurs when a financial professional recommends a securities transaction to a customer.